radhelper/libLogHelper/README.md

 # libLogHelper
-Library necessary to radiation experiments
-Library in charge to log benchmark data.
-This library will be used together the benchmark in execution, inside the benchmark source code.
+This lib is necessary for radiation experiments to log benchmark data.
+This library is meant to be used within the benchmark source code.

 # Dependencies
 - CMake >=3.16